netdava/java-build-tools-dockerfile/README.md

 Docker image with all the commonly used tools to build Java applications on Jenkins slaves.

-We have decided to bundle many tools in the same imge to cover as many Java use cases as possible.
+We have decided to bundle many tools in the same image to cover as many Java use cases as possible.
 In a second iteration, we plan to offer granularity in the tools installed on the image, maybe using a `Dockerfile` generator.

 # Supported tags and respective `Dockerfile` links